batmen-lab/BioMANIA/README.md

 We provide an [online demo](https://biomania.ngrok.io/en) hosted on our server!
 And an [online demo](https://biomania-frontend-production-4095.up.railway.app/en) hosted on railway.

 Tips:
-- Some tools need an individual environment (like qiime2, scenicplus).
+- Some tools need an individual environment (like qiime2, scenicplus) and we can not include them all in a single `requirements.txt`.
 Under this case, currently you need to switch to that conda environment manually and run with script.
 - We have implemented switching different libraries inside one dialog.
 You can
 - Notice that the inference speed depends on OpenAI key and back-end device.
 A paid OpenAI key and running back-end on GPU will speed up the inference quite a lot!
 - All uploaded files are saved under `./tmp` folder.
 Please enter `./tmp/`+your_file_name when the API requires filename parameters.